 One of the best ways to improve your health is to eat from the earth.
 It’s full of the most healing, nutrient-dense foods you can put in your body that are all more alkaline than animal-based foods, sugar, processed foods, caffeine drinks, alcohol, and refined grains.
 Dairy is one of the most inflammatory foods, along with eggs, meat, and poultry.
 Sadly, many of these foods make up the majority of the American Diet and are leading us to health problems like heart disease and diabetes.

 How to Treat Inflammation at All of Your Meals

-Many foods fall in different rages on the pH scale, according to how acid or alkaline they are.
+Many foods fall in different ranges on the pH scale, according to how acidic or alkaline they are.
 All animal foods fall under the acid category while plant-based foods vary in their alkaline levels.
 You don’t need to get too technical with which one is better than another, but it’s a smart choice to work them into your diet when you can.

 Here are 10 of some of the lesser-known, yet extremely beneficial alkalizing foods to add to your meals:

 You might write off those dark lettuces as nothing worthy of your dollars and skip right to the kale and collards.
 And while kale and collards are alkalizing superstars, you’re missing out if you pass up those dark-hued lettuce varieties.
 Their deep color indicates their high nutrient content, including chlorophyll for your blood sugar, Vitamin K, and lots of Vitamin C. They’re some of the easier greens to digest.